ayseeyalciner/UP-School_Google-Developers_Machine-Learning-Program/README.md

 # [UP School & Google Developers Machine Learning Program](https://www.upschool.io/en/google-ml-program%C4%B1)

-The program was initiated by UP School in partnership with Google Developers.
+The program has been initiated by UP School in partnership with Google Developers on 15 July 2022.

 ## What does the program include?